Riding over Packard Ridge

-Branscomb Rd is well marked and found on the north side of town intersecting with Hwy 101 at Boomers Saloon.
-It’s a fast ride headed west on wide smooth two lane.
-Leave town headed past the High School into a small community west of town.
+Branscomb Rd is well-marked and found on the north side of town, intersecting with Hwy 101 at Boomers Saloon.
+It’s a fast ride headed west on a wide, smooth two lane.
+Leave town, headed past the High School into a small community west of town.
 Past the Red Fox Casino, speeds are eased off here as you make your way through this small neighborhood and across several broad meadows.

 Note the solid waste facility is right on the edge of this community as there may be large trucks pulling out.

-Mendocino Magic Campground is just beyond the waste facility and offers up a 600-acre property for camping, glamping, weddings, reunions and concerts.
-Two small reservoirs offer up swimming and boating including some clothing optional areas and beaches.
-Curiously, there was no sign for the campground last time we rode through here, but follow the link below to learn more about camping there and Road 429B is marked as you ride past it to reach the campground on the north side of the road.
+Mendocino Magic Campground is beyond the waste facility and offers up a 600-acre property for camping, glamping, weddings, reunions and concerts.
+Formerly a 600-acre logging camp and then a commercial trout farm, two small reservoirs offer up swimming and boating, including some clothing optional areas and beaches.
+There is a small sign for the campground last time we rode through here, but follow the link below to learn more about camping there, and Road 429B is marked as you ride past it to reach the campground on the north side of the road.

 Once you pop out of the park, you’ll ride into the wonderfully green Branscomb Valley and run headlong into a tiny community.